 recognizing

-that the Council has consistently appointed competent and qualified candidates for the leadership of working groups, but that there remains a need to promote and enhance equitable geographical distribution and gender balance,
+that the Council has consistently appointed competent and qualified candidates for the leadership of CWGs, but that there remains a need to promote and enhance equitable geographical distribution and gender balance,

 decides

+1 that decision to create, continue or close CWG is taken by Plenipotentiary Conference or by the Council, as appropriate;

-1 that the Council should decide to create working groups based on key issues, goals, strategies and priorities identified in Resolution 71 (Rev. Busan, 2014)1;
+2 that the Council shall decide to create CWGs based on key issues, goals, strategies and priorities identified in Resolution 71 (Rev. Dubai, 2018)1;

-2 that the Council should decide the working groups' mandates and working procedures consistent with the Rules of Procedure of the Council;
+3 that the Council in creating a Council working group, shall clearly define the terms of reference (ToR) and working methods of CWGs consistent with the Rules of Procedure of the Council.
+Council may modify ToRs in order to respond to changing requirements;

+4 that the Council should examine on an ongoing basis number and mandates of the CWGs, including the status of implementation of their mandate;

-3 that the Council should decide the leadership of the working groups, taking into account recognizing above, with a view to promoting and enhancing, inter alia, equitable geographical distribution and gender balance;
+5 that the Council should decide the leadership of the working groups, taking into account recognizing above, with a view to promoting and enhancing, inter alia, equitable geographical distribution and gender balance;

+6 that the Council, when creating a CWG and defining the ToR in line with decides 3 above, shall avoid duplication of activities between CWG, as well as between CWG and ITU Sectors’ groups;

+7 that, based on the results of the review carried out in accordance with decides 4, Council shall reaffirm, modify, or suppress the mandate of each Council Working Group, as appropriate, and in accordance with relevant decisions of the Plenipotentiary Conference, as applicable;

-4 that, to the extent possible, the Council should merge existing working groups with a view to reducing their number and the number and duration of meetings, and with the aim of avoiding duplication of effort, and minimizing budgetary impacts;
+8 that, to the extent possible, the Council should merge existing CWGs with a view to reducing their number and the number and duration of their meetings, and with the aim of avoiding duplication of effort, and minimizing budgetary impacts;

-5 that, to the extent possible, the Council should integrate working group meetings into the agenda and time allocation of the annual sessions of the Council;
+9 that, to the extent possible, the Council should integrate CWG meetings into the agenda and time allocation of the annual sessions of the Council;

-6 that, if it is not possible to fulfil decides 5 above, the meetings of various groups should be collocated in order to hold them in sequence or back-to-back in a cluster;
+10 that the meetings of CWGs should be collocated in order to hold them in sequence or back-to-back in a cluster;

-7 that the Council should consider the results of the actions taken in this regard at its subsequent ordinary sessions .
+11 that the Council should consider the results of the actions taken in this regard at its subsequent ordinary sessions and take action, as appropriate;

+12 that all Council Working Groups shall terminate at the final Council meeting before the Plenipotentiary Conference, unless a specific Resolution of the Plenipotentiary Conference provides otherwise.

 Reasons: To update Decision 11, based on the experience from the functioning of CWGs since PP-14.